NLESC-JCER/cpp2wasm/README.md

 pip install pybind11
 ```

 Pybind11 requires a bindings to expose C++ constants/functions/enumerations/classes to Python.
 The bindings are implemented by using the C++ `PYBIND11_MODULE` macro to configure what will be exposed to Python.
-The bindings can be compiled to a shared library (eg. newtonraphsonpy*.so) which can be imported into Python.
+The bindings can be compiled to a shared library called `newtonraphsonpy*.so` which can be imported into Python.

 For example the bindings of `newtonraphson.hpp:NewtonRaphson` class would look like: